-- By contrast radiant heaters are 100% energy efficient, providing direct, focused heat, with no loss of energy.
+- By contrast infrared heaters are 100% energy efficient, providing direct, focused heat, with no loss of energy.

-- Ceramic heaters take significantly longer to reach their target temperature, making them less efficient than radiant heaters that offer nearly instant heat.
+- Ceramic heaters take significantly longer to reach their target temperature, making them less efficient than infrared heaters that offer nearly instant heat.

 What is a Ceramic Heater?